TodorGarnev/my-first-react-app/README.md

-This is my first react app base on the Udemy course.
+This is my first react app based on the Udemy course.

 This repo covers basic components creation and styling.